allegro/turnilo/README.md

 We test builds with 14.21.1 and 16.18.1

 :warning:
-Turnilo build works only up to 16.18.1 node version.

-:warning:
 Do not use `yarn` command for dependency management and project build, use `npm` instead.
 With `npm` builds are reproducible (thanks to package-lock.json) and even faster than with `yarn`.